rackspace-cookbooks/mysql-multi/README.md

 best `bind_address` for mysql.
 Allowing you to set it to whatever is needed for your specific configuration.

+`['mysql-multi']['serverid']` default behaviour is to use a unique ID create from the IP address, however this allows manual overriding.
+Default to nil

 Additional attributes added due to the redesign of the community MySQL recipe.

 `['mysql-multi']['server_root_password']` sets root password for MySQL service.